Attorney General's Office

 These records have research value for capital cases during the years 1967-1973.
 Series includes correspondence, case files, publications, etc. removed from the Attorney General's office in November 1982; boxed randomly, and although the boxes say "see rts", there is no extant rts.
 Box 56 includes court records for the Ted Bundy and William Andrews cases.

-PRIMARY CLASSIFICATION
+PRIMARY DESIGNATION

 Public